 This honeymoon type is focused on encouraging the deepest bonding possible.

 As newlyweds, you explore the profound questions about what it is like to live as both a couple and individuals.
 You use your honeymoon to prioritize getting to know and care for each other’s vulnerable selves.
+This is a special time to nurture your new marriage and lay the foundation for your future together.

 This will help strengthen your relationship for years to come, ensuring you are a team ready to meet all that life throws your way.